How to Stop Candidates From Ghosting You

 Don’t ghost

-You might have been a ghostee, but never become a ghoster.
+You might have been ghosted, but don’t ghost your candidates.
 Companies get bad reputations for ghosting applicants and wasting their time, too.
-So, to avoid that bad ju-ju, keep your candidates informed of the result of their application.
+Avoid that by keeping your candidates informed of the result of their application.